 At the Amalfi paper museum, it is possible for visitors to participate in the production of paper.
 After our tour, our English speaking guide showed us the paper making process in total.
 It is rather fascinating, and my friend became pretty good at paper making.

 First, cut up rags are pulverized.
 As a result, the rags are converted into pulp and then placed into water filled vats.
 Additionally, the pulp is strained through wire mesh and a press is used to create the final product.
-Watch my friend make paper at the museum on HD video.
 Here is the finished product below.

 Visit Ravello on the Amalfi Coast